About

 Scholarship work

-In the past, I led the 'online exams' scholarship project, exploring OU students’ views on the nuances and variants of online exams; I explored the motivations and experiences of OU's younger students (18-19-year-olds); I explored the impact of the Covid-19 pandemic on the learning activities of the OU undergraduate students; I evaluated the use of Virtual Microscope by OU students and tutors; and I evaluated the benefits and challenges of producing and presenting OU courses of high quality (i.e. H880, BXM840, BXM850 & D890) on the FutureLearn platform, for students and staff.
+Earlier work included an exploration of students' views on online exams and the nuances of different assessment formats; an investigation into the motivations and experiences of younger undergraduate students aged 18–19; an evaluation of how the Covid-19 pandemic impacted learning activities among Open University students; an assessment of the Virtual Microscope tool for both students and tutors; and an evaluation of the benefits and challenges of producing and presenting high-quality Open University courses (i.e. H880, BXM840, BXM850 & D890) on the FutureLearn platform.

 Internally funded work